 We rode the Alaska Railroad by purchasing the GoldStar Service tickets.
 GoldStar Service includes a sit-down dinner in the dining car and two complimentary drink tickets per adult.

-Taking the train will help you relax and you will have a better view of the flowing rivers, lakes, and wildlife that will leave you spellbound.
+And with Alaska’s beauty, it is easy to get distracted while driving!
+Taking the train will help you relax and better view the flowing rivers, lakes, and wildlife that will leave you spellbound.

 See Related: Best Hotels in Denali National Park

-Take a Helicopter Ride to a Glacier
+2. Take a Helicopter Ride to a Glacier

 The helicopter makes its way over various snowy mountains and frozen lakes.
 The glacially carved environment consists of Brooks Glacier, Buckskin Glacier, Caldwell Glacier, Cantwell Glacier, and much more.